-Alarm system registration means a registration filed with the city.
+Alarm user certificate system registration means a registration certificate issued by the city allowing the operation of an alarm system within filed with the city.

 Audible alarm means a device designed to detect unauthorized entry on premises and which when activated generates an audible sound.